Global Development and Sustainability degree – Bath Spa University Skip to main content

 Resources

-You’ll benefit from our excellent resources including laboratories, stock apparatus, field tools, and a suite of IT hardware/software, all supported by a highly-skilled team of technicians.
-Our key areas of capability are:
+You’ll benefit from our excellent resources including laboratories, field tools, and a suite of IT hardware/software, all supported by a highly-skilled team of technicians.
+These include:

-• Audio-visual data capture/field presentation including cameras, dictaphones and mobile projectors.
+• Audio-visual data capture including cameras, dictaphones and mobile projectors.

 • Monitoring of environmental parameters including noise, light, air/gas, pH, particulates, water, metals, and volatiles; using dissolved oxygen and conductivity probes, flow meters, an atomic absorption spectrometer, a gas chromatogram, and a scanning spectrophotometer.